 The supplies you will need to create and decorate the no sew quiet book pages will vary greatly depending on which one of the option(s) below you choose to use.
 Each numbered section will outline what materials are needed to use the recommended option to build a no sew quiet book page.

-Felt is always the base material for a quiet book page, whether it is a sew or a no sew version.
+Felt is always the base material for a quiet book page, whether it is a sew or a no-sew version.
 Felt can be purchased on a bolt from the fabric store or in precut rectangular or square pieces from a craft shop or online retailer.

 Typically, the individual felt sheets are used whole or cut in half to make quiet book pages, the size is entirely up to you.

 The age of the child and the elements you want to create on the page will help you determine the best size for the project.
-I usually go with the traditional storybook – Little Golden Books type of size for quiet books for two and three year olds or for books that will be used a lot in the car.
+I usually go with the traditional storybook – Little Golden Books type of size for quiet books for two and three-year-olds or for books that will be used a lot in the car.

 When making a quiet book that will be more often used in homeschooling or is entertainment themed, I will go a little large to increase the learning or play area.

-Felt can be cut with standard craft of kitchen scissors.
+Felt can be cut with standard craft or kitchen scissors.
 I would limit no sew quiet book to only six to 8 pages (which makes 12 to 16 page book) including the front and back covers so the weight of it does not overwhelm the hot glued binding – more on binding the book below.